 Reidswell Farm, Fortrie, Turriff, occupies an outstanding rural setting from which to enjoy the multiple outdoor pursuits that Aberdeenshire is favoured for.
 The property is situated along a quiet country road and with minor roads leading off – proves idyllic for walking, cycling or pony trekking.

-This delightful family home provides extensive accommodation, land and buildings which are already set up and have until very recently been used for grazing and stabling horses.
-There are three traditional stone built barns, which in their current format provide up to five large loose boxes, feed store, tack and carriage rooms.
-One of the barns is not sub-divided and is ideal for under cover protection of equipment or general workshop use.
+This delightful family home provides extensive accommodation, land and buildings which have in the past been used for horses, along with other interests.
+There are three traditional stone built barns providing stabling and general use, one of the barns is not sub-divided and is ideal for under cover protection of larger equipment or general workshop use.
 There is also in addition a timber built stable providing 2 stables.
 Separate dog kenneling and implement storage.

-The ground surrounding the dwellinghouse to include garden areas, extends in total to just under 4 acres*.
-There is a floodlit menage with a sand and equestrian rubber ground cover along with a turn out area and paddock all leading from one to the other.
+The ground surrounding the dwellinghouse to include garden areas, extends in total to just under 4 acres.
+There is the remains of a menage, however this enclosure could easily be reverted back to general use.
 There is a fully established garden set out in lawn, with borders, beds and a mature orchard.
 Within the garden is a large fruit cage again fully stocked with fruit bushes, there are various timber framed raised beds for vegetable production and of course, excellent scope for poultry to roam freely.
 The Polytunnel and relatively new “Rhino” greenhouse are both included in the sale.

 The dwellinghouse is a traditional one and a half storey Farmhouse, built around the 1900’s, which has had a single storey rear extension added in more recent years.
 The accommodation would lend itself well to multi-generation living or those with a large family who crave space and an element of independence.